The coronavirus pandemic has been the most financially disastrous force in the century-old history of commercial air travel.

 Airline: Loganair.
 (WRY-PPW).
 Distance: Two miles (three kilometers).

-Scottish airline Loganair has been running an air bridge between these two tiny Scottish islands for nearly 50 years, making it the shortest nonstop regular flight anywhere in the world.
+A narrow stretch of water separates the Orkney islands of Westray and Papa Westray, off the north coast of Scotland.
+Scottish airline Loganair has been running an air bridge between these two tiny Scottish islands for around 50 years, making it the shortest nonstop regular flight anywhere in the world.

 The flight, operated by a Britten-Norman Islander eight-seater aircraft, takes just over a minute, but on occasions has been as short as 53 seconds, depending on tail wind.

-"It is used by teachers, the local police officer, the banker and children going to school.
+“This route is used mainly by the people of the Orkney Islands going about their daily routines,” says Andy Thornton, Loganair’s director of flight operations.
+“It is used by teachers, the local police officer, the banker and children going to school.
 However it is also a keen route for tourists and aviation enthusiasts.”

 (Possibly) the shortest commercial flight